 This law is not to be confused with the Social Security Number Protection Act of 2011 (S.1275) which was introduced in the Senate six months later.

-This bill focuses more on the Department of Health and Human Services, requiring the implementation of procedures that will eliminate the unnecessary collection, use, and display of Social Security account numbers on Medicare identification cards and communications from HHS to Medicare beneficiaries and providers.
-A similar bill in the House of Representatives (HR 978) looks to amend Title II of the Social Security Act to eliminate the use of Social Security numbers on government-issued ID cards used with Medicaid, Medicare, and other programs.
+This bill focuses more on the Department of Health and Human Services (HHS), requiring the implementation of procedures that will eliminate the unnecessary collection, use, and display of social security account numbers on Medicare identification cards and communications from HHS to Medicare beneficiaries and providers.